SEARCHABLE LISTS OF DATABASES

 Open Definition 2.1, Open Knowledge Foundation, http://opendefinition.org/od/2.1/en/, accessed on August 12, 2019.

-CC BY-NC 4.0 license is a Creative Commons international license that is commonly used for scientific data.
+Attribution-NonCommercial 4.0 International license (CC BY-NC 4.0 license) is a Creative Commons license commonly used for scientific data.

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Further reading: "Creative Commons Licenses: How to Choose the Best CC License" blog post (June 2021).

 The FAIR Data Principles are intended to make digital data more Findable, Accessible, Interoperable, and Reusable, including by computational systems (since we increasingly rely on computational support to work with data).

 The first step in (re)using data is to find them.
 Metadata and data should be easy to find for both humans and computers.
 Machine-readable metadata are essential for automatic discovery of datasets and services.

 Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorisation.

 The data usually need to be integrated with other data.
 In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.